wdporter/i-am-that-vuepress/glossary/readme.md

 **<em>sattva:</em>**&ensp;beïng, existence, true essence.
 In *yoga* the quality of purity or goodness; *sattvic* — pure, true.

-**<em>sattvanubhava:</em>**&ensp;experience (<em>anubhava</em>) of the true harmony of the universe (<em>sattva</em>, being).
+**<em>sattvanubhava:</em>**&ensp;experiënce (<em>anubhava</em>) of the true harmony of the universe (<em>sattva</em>, beïng).

 **<em>satyakama:</em>**&ensp;he who longs for the sublime truth.

 **<em>satyam–shivam–sundaram:</em>**&ensp;the true, the good, the beautiful.

-**Shiva:**&ensp;one of the gods of the Hindu trinity — Brahma, the creator; Vishnu, the preserver and Shiva, the destroyer.
+**Shiva:**&ensp;one of the gods of the Hindu trinity — Brahma, the creätor; Vishnu, the preserver and Shiva, the destroyer.
 Shiva actually means auspicious, propitious.
-Destruction ofthe cosmos by the god Shiva is a propitious act, for destruction precedes creation.
+Destruction ofthe cosmos by the god Shiva is a propitious act, for destruction precedes creätion.
 Shiva is absolute love of the ‘I-principle’ in a man.
 As a destroyer, he brings about the total annihilation of the human ego.

 **<em>shravana:</em>**&ensp;hearing of the scriptures, the act of hearing.